preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

 Add HTML code
 ****************
-Note that if any default content is added, and if edting is not allowed as set on the WRITE tab (see above) nothing can be added or edited in Write mode.
+Note that if any default content is added, and if editing is not allowed as set on the WRITE tab (see above) nothing can be added or edited in Write mode.

 To add HTML code in Write mode, if it is allowed, click "ADD CONTENT".